 Intrinsic motivation comes from an internal source, for example, “I dance because I enjoy it.”
 The motivation to work hard at practice and stay disciplined in the sport comes from the desire to master a skill, learn something new, and genuine enjoyment for the sport.

-That said, there are a lot of positive outcomes associated with a primarily intrinsic, or self-determined motivational style.
+That said, there are a lot of positive outcomes associated with a primarily intrinsic, or what psychologists call self-determined motivational style.
 Generally speaking, the more self-motivated an athlete is, the better.
 So the million-dollar question becomes: “How do you improve your athlete’s intrinsic motivation?”

 Motivational Coaches Understand the 3 Basic Psychological Needs